YAMJ/yamj-v3/README.md

 ### yamj3-filescanner:
 > The file scanner for processing the media directories and sending the file information to the core processor.

+### yamj3-plugin-api:
+> The plugin api which holds tools and extension points for building own YAMJ v3 plugins.

 Running YAMJv3
 --------------
 Please see [this wiki page](https://github.com/YAMJ/yamj-v3/wiki/Getting-Started-with-the-Alpha-Test) for instructions on how to run YAMJv3